 We absolutely promote the idea of budget travel, there is a massive difference between traveling on a budget and just being downright cheap.
 BootsnAll is full of budget travel articles and tips for making the most of your trip with the money you have, and in my eyes, that’s what budget travel is all about.
 It’s not about who can spend the least.

 It’s not a contest.

 Travel is a not a contest.
 The traveler vs. tourist debate is a tired one that simply makes people sound stuck up and pretentious.
 Just because you spent $10/day in Thailand doesn’t make you an awesome traveler that everyone should bow down to.
-Making snide comments like “How someone can spend that much in Laos I’ll never know” simply makes you sound like a douchebag.
+Making snide comments like, “How someone can spend that much in Laos I’ll never know” simply makes you sound like a jerk.